 Once you have decided to have car transport, washing your car should be the priority, especially if the car is frequently used.
-This will remove the dirt and dust which may cause the car to look old and at the same time, it may cause some scratches and other permanent damage which you wanted to avoid.
-Also, washing your car’s exterior will allow you to find existing dents or scratches making it easier for you to identify new damages that occur during transport.
+This will remove the dirt and dust which will allow you to find existing dents or scratches making it easier for you to identify new damages that occur during transport. [car-transportation]

-Your car may experience shifting or jostling around when in transport.
-It can also bounce up and down particularly on rough roads.
-Thus, cleaning the inside of your car is necessary to avoid any loose items to move around your car which can possibly cause damage such as phone holders, car chargers, air fresheners, etc. As long as it can cause potential damage to your car’s interior, remove them.
+Your car may shift or shake around during transit.
+It can also bounce up and down, particularly on rough roads.
+Thus, cleaning the inside of your car is necessary to avoid any loose items moving around your car which can possibly cause damage such as phone holders, car chargers, air fresheners, etc. As long as it can cause potential damage to your car’s interior, remove them.

 Don’t forget to remove personal items as well like electronic items.
 This will help decrease the risk of theft or loss of your belongings during transport.
 Car transporters don’t usually add insurance on the items left inside the car.